rdbliss/rdbliss.github.io/_posts/2021-11-21-held-accountable.md

 probably literally *can't*), mathematics as a social activity will not exist without competition.

-In most mathematics departments around the country, graduate students are privileged enough to ignore competition.
+In many mathematics departments around the country, graduate students are privileged enough to ignore competition.
 You have to compete to get there, but after that you're basically safe.
 You don't have to apply for grants or fellowships or anything like that.
 Just pass your exams, don't harass your students, and you get money for five to seven years.
 Everyone is allowed to do more-or-less whatever they want and poor performance has few consequences.
-(If I hear one more person say that "grades don't matter," I will lose it.)
+(If I hear "grades don't matter" one more time, I will lose it.)
 We sit in a cushy ivory tower and talk about how "it's not a competition."
 Nonsense.

-I like to compare this state of affairs to sports.
+Compare this state of affairs to sports.
 Despite what your closed-minded academic friends might think, sports are an art form.
 They reflect the extremes of humanity: Camaraderie.
 Rivalries.
 Triumphs.
 Falls.
 Determination.
 Pettiness.
 All of human nature on display, driven by superstar, larger-than-life figures.

 At first glance, athletes at the highest levels seem like special people.
 They want glory, to be champions, to be one of the greats.
 [Michael Jordan takes